konfig-dev/konfig-docs/docs/tutorials/postman-to-openapi.md

 :::caution
-**The output of `konfig p2o` is low quality and should not be used to publish SDKs to your customers without manual editing**.
+**The output of `konfig p2o` is low quality and should not be used to publish SDKs**.
 To ensure Konfig can generate high quality SDKs you must make sure your OAS passes Konfig's linter.
 Follow directions on [how to run Konfig's linter here](/tutorials/setup-linting).
 :::